SAP-archive/xsk/docs-site/docs/artifacts/hdbview.md

 query="SELECT T1.\"Column2\" FROM \"MYSCHEMA\".\"acme.com.test.views::MY_VIEW1\" AS T1 LEFT JOIN \"MYSCHEMA\".\"acme.com.test.views::MY_VIEW2\" AS T2 ON T1.\"Column1\" = T2.\"Column1\"";
 depends_on=["acme.com.test.views::MY_VIEW1", "acme.com.test.views::MY_VIEW2"];
 ```

-!!! info "Note"

-    There are currently some [issues](https://github.com/SAP/xsk/issues/108) in the behavior of the HANA version1 of the parser:

-    - Currently, the parser takes into account if a given property is mandatory.

-    - If the property order is misplaced, the parser will still parse the values.

-    - If more than one value of one property is provided, then only the last one is taken.

 * Sample HANA version2 syntax: